andrebore0/DES-Implementation/README.md

 mkdir build
 cd build
 ```
-* Configure and generate the buildfiles with CMake-gui or from the terminal:
+* Configure and generate the buildfiles:
 ```
 cmake ../
 ```
-* From the terminal, build the project with make:
+* Build the project with make:
 ```
 make
 ```